Vicki Ekstrom High

 Vicki Ekstrom High is the Senior Director for Communications and External Engagement for EPIC.
 Prior to coming to the University of Chicago, Vicki created and led the media and public relations efforts for the MIT Energy Initiative (MITEI) and the MIT Joint Program on the Science and Policy of Global Change.
 She was also a speechwriter for the Administrator of the U.S. Environmental Protection Agency, Lisa Jackson, and a Press Secretary for the U.S. Senate Committee on Small Business & Entrepreneurship under the chairmanships of Senators Mary Landrieu and John Kerry.
 Vicki started her career in Washington D.C. as the national beat reporter for the Bangor Daily News.

-Bobing Qiu is a pre-doctoral fellow at EPIC-China, with a research focus on political economy and environmental economics.
+Bobing Qiu was a pre-doctoral fellow at EPIC-China, with a research focus on political economy and environmental economics.
 Before joining EPIC, he obtained his B.A. with honor from Peking University.
 He is interested in understanding various political institutions and public policies along with their economic implications.
-Currently, he is working on estimating the environmental and health consequences of China’s war on pollution and explores the political economy of China’s “policy experimentation.”
+During his fellowship, he worked on estimating the environmental and health consequences of China’s war on pollution and explores the political economy of China’s “policy experimentation.”

-Fanyu Wang is a pre-doctoral fellow at EPIC-China.
+Fanyu Wang was a predoctoral fellow at EPIC-China.
 Before joining EPIC, Fanyu received her bachelor’s degree in Public Management and Economics from Xiamen University, during which she developed research interests in environmental and energy economics, and then received her master’s degree in Environmental Policy from Duke University.
 Her research focuses on understanding the benefits and costs of China’s environmental and energy regulations.
-Currently, she is working on the environmental and health impacts of the ultra-high-voltage transmission network in China.
+During her fellowship, she studied the environmental and health impacts of the ultra-high-voltage transmission network in China.